Bob Mumma enters his sixth season as the head coach at UMBC for the 2017 spring season after being promoted from the assistant coach job in June 2011.

-After a stellar collegiate career at UMBC and two seasons of professional baseball, Mumma returned to his alma mater in the fall of 1996 and has served as the Retrievers’ assistant baseball coach for the past 15 seasons.
+After a stellar collegiate career at UMBC and two seasons of professional baseball, Mumma returned to his alma mater in the fall of 1996 and served as the Retrievers’ assistant baseball coach for the past 15 seasons.

 Since taking over the program, the team has seen the best winning percentage increase of any program in the country.
 Mumma has coached three Freshman All-Americans (Kevin Lachance, Jamie Switalski, Matt Chanin), had the America East Pitcher of the Year in Conrad Wozniak (2015), and Rookie of the Year (Chanin, 2015).
-Over his fouor years at the helm, Mumma and his staff have placed seven players on the all-conference first team, with eight on second team and all-rookie team.
+Over his four years at the helm, Mumma and his staff have placed seven players on the all-conference first team, with eight on second team and all-rookie team.

 "I am excited about how far we have come in a short period of time," Mumma said about his four years as head coach.
 "The goal now is to win a regular season title and earn a spot in the conference tournament every year," He would continue.

 This past spring, the Retrievers finished 34-20, the first time over 30 wins since 2002, and the second most wins in a single season.
 UMBC finished 20-3 at home, including a midweek record of 13-1.

 Mumma succeeded John Jancuska, who coached the Retrievers from 1978-2011.
 Tom Rider (1967-75) and Hal Sparks (1976-77) are the only other coaches to pilot the UMBC baseball team in the program’s 46 years of varsity competition.

 “I am extremely excited to have this opportunity,” Mumma said.
 “Other than trying to be a Major League player, it was my dream to be a head coach, and once I got into coaching, this was where I wanted to be a head coach.